jjinppang02/recipes_analysis/README.md

 | Mid (3–4) | 9681 | 10078 | 8649 | 8867 |
 | Very High (>4.5) | 41657 | 44005 | 41290 | 42603 |

 This table gives us a little more insight into what we saw earlier.
-From this, we can confirm that due to the natural tendency users have to give recipes high ratings generally, we can see efficiency does not have much influence over mid to high ratings.
+From this, we can see further that due to the natural tendency users have to give recipes high ratings generally, we can see efficiency does not have much influence over mid to high ratings.
 However, interestingly, we see in low reviews that efficiency does have some influence, where not efficient recipes made up most of the low-rated recipes.
 What we can infer from this data is that negative reviews tend to be more critical, where efficiency does show up as a factor in rating for low-rated recipes.

 <br>